nodejs/TSC/TSC-Charter.md

 Most large, complex open source communities have both a business and a technical governance model.
-Node.js Foundation’s technical leadership contains both a Technical Steering Committee (“TSC”) and Maintainers for major components or subsystems.
-Node.js Foundation’s business leadership is instantiated in a Board of Directors (the “Board”).
+Node.js Foundation’s technical leadership is the Technical Steering Committee (“TSC”).
+Node.js Foundation’s business leadership is the Board of Directors (the “Board”).

 This Technical Steering Committee Charter reflects a carefully constructed balanced role for the TSC and the Board in the governance of